 Meet our 2025 Scholarship Winners!

-The Sorority Life Recruitment Information Evening
+The Sorority Life Recruitment Information Evenings

 Join us for future events